-Fraud ReportingThe Association of Certified Fraud Examiners (ACFE) recently released their Report to the Nation on Occupational Fraud and Abuse.
+Fraud ReportingThe Association of Certified Fraud Examiners (ACFE) recently released its Report to the Nation on Occupational Fraud and Abuse.
 The report cited several sobering statistics.

-- Participants in the study estimate U.S. organizations lose 5% of their annual revenues to fraud.So what can we do to help protect EMS ISD from fraud?
+- Participants in the study estimate U.S. organizations lose 5% of their annual revenues to fraud.

 The same study by ACFE finds the following:

 - Certain anti-fraud controls can have a measurable impact on an organization's exposure to fraud.
-Organizations that have an anonymous hotline loose an average of $100,000 less per year than those organizations who do not.
+Organizations that have an anonymous hotline lose an average of $100,000 less per year than those organizations who do not.

 - Occupational frauds are more likely to be detected by a tip than by other means such as internal audits, external audits or internal controls.

 Report Fraud here - Let's Talk - Central Office: Business and Finance